meganlavengood/MS-SD-plugin/README.md

 1. **Ensure that your Lyrics text type has its font set to Bravura.** Other fonts may not properly display the scale-degree glyphs.
 2. Click **Plugins > Scale degree numbers ([major or minor])**

+By default, raised/lowered scale degrees are shown with arrows.
+To change to sharp and flat signs, in the .qml file, set `var arrows` to `false`.

 ## Notes